EL-BID/Deslizamientos-y-flujos/README.en.md

 <img src="https://github.com/user-attachments/assets/374a571f-2250-42ac-b141-be9423561b15" alt="1-ezgif com-crop" width="500" height="400"><img src="https://github.com/user-attachments/assets/37b7c4df-11ed-4630-a077-d5d7c9648228" alt="1-ezgif com-crop" width="500" height="400">

+The numerical analysis of the Frank Slide is performed through the one-phase SPH model.

 # 🧑‍🍳 Authors

 Geoflow-SPH is developed by the **Department of Applied Mathematics, ETS Ingenieros de Caminos, Universidad Politécnica de Madrid** with the support of the **Interamerican Development Bank**